kyutai-labs/unmute/k8s/README.md

 ### Image Pull Issues
 - Images are automatically built and pushed to GHCR via GitHub Actions
-- Ensure the latest images are available: `docker pull ghcr.io/lukesmithxyz/unmute/unmute-backend:latest`
+- Ensure the latest images are available: `docker pull ghcr.io/YOUR_USERNAME/unmute-backend:latest`
 - Check if images are public or if you need authentication to GHCR
+- Run `./update-images.sh` to ensure image names match your repository

 ### GPU Issues
 - Verify GPU operator is installed: `kubectl get nodes -o jsonpath='{.items[*].status.allocatable}' | grep nvidia.com/gpu`